 Open a subtask on its detail and start a discussion.
 You can add comments, files, or mention your colleagues.
 Moreover, you can change the text color, highlight it and make your comment more readable.
-Also add bullet list, numeration, or quotation.
+Also add a bullet list, numeration, or quotation.

-Next to Save button is arrow icon where you have more options within the saving a comment.
+Next to the Save button is an arrow icon where you have more options within the saving a comment.
 In one step you can save a comment and finish a subtask > Save & Complete task.
 Or you can set a reminder when saving a comment > Save & Remind.

 Even though a subtask is completed you might need to reopen it.
 When a subtask is completed the feature changes to Save & Complete task.

-Subtasks on Dashboard and in Calendar
+Subtasks on the Dashboard and in Calendar

 Display subtasks on Dashboard

 Subtasks are shown on the Dashboard same as tasks with breadcrumb navigation that shows the task where the subtask belongs.
-Subtasks have yellow background.
+Subtasks have a yellow background.

-How to hide subtask on Dashboard
+How to hide subtasks on Dashboard

 Are you assigned too many subtasks?
 You can hide them on the Dashboard and see only tasks.
 For hiding subtasks, active box Hide subtasks.